kang-yu/visa/README.md

 # install.packages() # does not work currently
 ```

-You might encounter problem of package dependencies, such as some functions depend on `ggplot`, `ggpmisc`.
+You might encounter problem of package dependencies, such as some functions depend on `ggplot2`, `ggpmisc`.
 In such cases, you would have to install the all the dependencies.

 ### install the dev-version from GitHub: